08 Oct 2019

 Shipping accounts for about 3% of total global emissions and 10% of transport emissions.
 That’s roughly equivalent to aviation.

 But, big difference, shipping transports some 80% of global goods.

-The most polluting by-product is sulphur oxide (SOX), a greenhouse gas that results from the burning of bunker fuel in merchant vessels, which in turn represents 7% of all global oil consumption.
+The most polluting by-product is sulfur oxide (SOX), a greenhouse gas that results from the burning of bunker fuel in merchant vessels, which in turn represents 7% of all global oil consumption.

 The 15 largest vessels produce more SOX than all the world’s cars combined.

 The International Maritime Organisation (IMO), the UN body responsible for governing the global shipping industry, has pledged to cut emissions in half by 2050.
 A huge challenge.